 Loren relaxes, surrounded by some of their 500+ spring bulbs.

-Five generations of his Kelly's family have gardened the land.
+Kelly Hanna is a Clancy local, the latest of five generations gardening this land.
 The earliest of those gardeners were among the last of the subsistence gardeners in the area.
-Kelly continues the proud family tradition with the belief that raising your own food great increases your quality of life.
+Kelly continues the proud tradition with the belief raising your own food greatly increases your quality of life.
+Kelly's priority is relearning old gardening skills and acquiring new ones.

 Copyright © 2022 Gold Country Montana Master Gardener Association - All Rights Reserved.